cvat-ai/cvat/cvat/apps/documentation/user_guide.md

 2. An image can be zoom in/out using mouse's wheel.
 The image will be zoomed relatively your current cursor position.
 Thus if you point on an object it will be under your mouse during zooming process.

 3. An image can be moved/shifted by holding left mouse button inside some area without annotated objects.
-If ``Shift`` key is pressed then all annotated objects are ignored otherwise a highlighted bounding box will be moved instead of the image itself.
-Usually the functionality is used together with zoom to precisely locate an object of interest.
+If ``Mouse Wheel`` is pressed then all annotated objects are ignored otherwise a highlighted bounding box will be moved instead of the image itself.

 ### Types of Shapes (basic)
 There are four shapes you can annotate your images with: